hyperledger/identus-docs/documentation/docs/quick-start.md

 ## Issue a Credential from the Issuer to the holder

-The credential issuance flow consist on multiple steps which will be detailed in this section.
-It starts by the issuer sending a Credential Offer to the holder which would accept or reject this invitation and create a credentialRequest from it.
-The credential request is then sent through DIDComm v2 to the Issuer which ends up issuing and sending the credential back to the holder.
+The credential issuance flow consists of multiple steps, detailed in this section.
+It starts with the Issuer sending a Credential Offer to the Holder, which would accept or reject this invitation and create a `credentialRequest` from it.
+The credential request gets sent through DIDComm to the Issuer, issuing and sending the credential back to the Holder.

 ### Create a Credential Offer **Issuer Agent**